spacelift-io/multimodule-michal-test/README.md

 # multimodule

-Reference implementation for hosting multiple modules in a single repo
+Reference implementation for hosting multiple modules in a single repo.